AritroSaha10/htn25-backend-takehome/README.md

 As specified in the challenge, the backend also keeps track of the last updated time for each user.
 This is mainly handled by GORM since it already keeps track of such a field, but it is also manually updated in the `CreateScan` function.

+## Improvements
+Unfortunately, while I was able to complete the required features, I was unable to add anything else due to personal time constraints.
+However, here are some of my ideas for improvements:
+- Switch to using a UUID for the `User` model's ID field instead of an auto-incrementing integer.
+This would make it harder for others to guess the IDs of users, and would also make the API more secure.
+- Add endpoints to add and delete users.
+- Implement all of the potential ideas listed in the challenge.

 ## Setup

 1. Clone the repository